EvandriRidho/EvandriRidho/README.md

 - 🎓 I'm a final-year Information Technology student passionate about **software development**.
 - 💻 Started programming in 2023.
 I'm a strong believer in learning by doing — build it, break it, fix it, learn it.
-- 🔭 Currently working on an academic project: **Rizquna Bakery**, a fullstack web app for online food orders.
 - 🔍 Career interest: **Backend Development**, but I’m also comfortable working on the frontend when needed.
 - 📖 Lifelong learner with a passion for clean code, Golang, and late-night debugging.
 - 🎮 Fun fact: If I’m not coding, I’m probably lost in a JRPG or recovering from an accidental nap at 3 PM.